 Things are exacerbated in the case of Doctor Who by a BBC rule allowing freelance writers to retain control over characters and concepts they create for the series, meaning that essentially anyone can lease the rights to (say) the Brigadier or the Zygons from their respective creators and use them as they please.
 In these cases the boundary between official and unofficial Doctor Who grows increasingly hazy, particularly as numerous writers have dabbled in both.
 Another approach, often used in conjunction with the former, is simply to file the serial numbers off any character you can’t get the rights to, usually just by changing the name.
 One small production company, Bill & Ben Videos (or the BBV, as they call themselves – yes, really), formed specifically as a response to the show’s cancellation, and to take advantage of the demand among fans for any new thing vaguely resembling Doctor Who.
 Another way to get the BBC’s legal team to turn a blind eye, of course, is to remain obscure enough that you’ll never make any money.

-The Sci-Fi Sea Cruise is a service offered by a group of well-off American Doctor Who fans.
+The Sci-Fi Sea Cruise is a service offered by a group of well-off American Doctor Who fans, led by one Dan Harris.
 The central hook, as summed up in slightly ominous fashion by their website, is this: “You get to MEET them at a con… You get to KNOW them on a cruise!”
 That’s right – Doctor Who actors, writers, and producers are offered free luxury cruise tickets if they’ll agree to spend the holiday fraternising with whoever else bought one.
 The first cruise took place in 1988, making it nearly contemporaneous with the show’s cancellation and “wilderness years”; most years since have had one.
 They’ve managed to ensnare some fairly impressive guests, too, with heavy hitters like Nicholas Courtney, Peter Davison, and Sylvester McCoy all making repeat trips, and many other familiar faces making at least one.
 Admittedly, these are mostly people whose involvement with the show was largely in the past… but even so.

 In 1995, the cruise advertised themselves on a local public-access television station with “The Androgum Gourmet”, a three-minute sketch where an Androgum (the cannibalistic, orange-eyebrowed aliens from peculiar multi-Doctor serial The Two Doctors) prepares to eat a science fiction fan.
 It’s got no Doctor Who actors and isn’t particularly funny, but it does represent the team’s first effort to produce an unofficial piece of live-action material set in the Doctor Who universe, and its willingness to use such a strange, obscure alien race (even Big Finish haven’t touched the Androgums) hints at an intriguingly off-kilter creative process.